|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On March 21, 1947 sold to Mr. Gus Marinak of Bronx, NY and renamed "Sun Tan".
 Later, sold to Mr. Donald Schmahl of New York, NY who renamed the vessel "Sea Queen V" and operated it as a pleasure boat until the late 1960s.
 The vessel had a 30' x 12' two story cabin added to the center of the vessel and was painted white.

 At some point, likely during the late 1960s an electrical short circuit causing a fire in the engine room.

 After the fire, towed to the shipyard near the Throgs Neck Bridge were the superstructure was lifted off and place on shore and both engines were removed.
 Afterwards, acquired by Mr. Jimmy Yurwitz of City Island, NY as an empty hull and towed to City Island, NY.

 In March 1969, sold to Mr. Redmond Burke who purchased the vessel from Mr. Yurwitz for $1,000.00.
 Using a friend's motorized 30' life boat, the vessel was towed by a group of including his brother John Burke and friends Vincent Campbell, Simon Campbell and Michael Bessley.
-The hull was towed overnight from City Island to the Harlem River then moored to the old ferry dock north of the 207th Street Bridge bordering the subway repair depot.
+The hull was towed overnight from City Island to the Harlem River then moored to the old ferry dock north of the 207th Street Bridge (University Heights Bridge) at the edge of the subway repair depot.

 During the summer of 1969, Burke worked to replace the burned beams and center decking damaged by the fire.